skaaj/sketches-scala/README.md

 Collection of visual sketches made with Scala + Processing.

 ## Running
-For some reason the applet is auto-closed when running `sbt run`.
-A workaround to this is simply to open a sbt shell
+For some reason the applet is auto-closed when run with `sbt run`.
+A workaround is to simply open a sbt shell
 ```
 sbt
 ```